SeffyVon/SeffyVon.github.io/_posts/2020-03-15-productivity-tools-for-wfh.md

 In the old days, you will need to use `nohup &` to set a process as a background process.

-Apart from this, tmux also allow panel management, and you can also open multiple panel, adjust the size and position of each panel, and switch them, with the key of `Ctrl-b`.
+Apart from this, tmux also allow panel management, and you can also open multiple panels, adjust the size and position of each panel, and switch them, with the key of `Ctrl-b`.
 Everything is just pro.

-#### `VNC` - Remote desktop server for Linux systems **(recommend `TigerVNC viewer`)**
+### `VNC` - Remote desktop server for Linux systems **(recommend `TigerVNC viewer`)**

 In your host, run `x11vnc` or `vncserver` with specified device and port number, you will start a vnc server session.
 Then in your client, you can use vncviwer to manipulate the screen of the host.